patternfly/patternfly-react/packages/react-core/src/next/components/Modal/examples/Modal.md

 To adjust the size of a modal, use the `variant` property.
 Modal variants include "small", "medium", "large", and "default".

-The following example displays a saml. medium or large modal based on selected radio button.
-E.g. if you selcet the "Small variant" option, a small  modal will be rendered by passing in `variant={ModalVariant.small}`.
+In the following example, you can display each modal size option.
+To launch a modal with a specific size, first select the respective radio button, followed by the "Show modal" button.

 ```ts file="./ModalSize.tsx"